aka: Walking Armoury

 - Batman Beyond villain Armory, a vengeful weapons developer who took some samples home from work.

 - More than a few of the Transformers in Beast Wars.
-Optimus Primal's original body had two swords, a double-barelled gun fixed to his wrist, and a pair of missile launchers on his back.
-Predacon Terrorsaur took it even further, carrying a short-barelled pistol, a longer pistol, a medium-sized gun, a rifle, laser Eye Beams, and a pair of short-barelled guns on his neck/shoulders.
+Optimus Primal's original body had two swords, a double-bareled gun fixed to his wrist, and a pair of missile launchers on his back.
+Predacon Terrorsaur took it even further, carrying a short-bareled pistol, a longer pistol, a medium-sized gun, a rifle, laser Eye Beams, and a pair of short-bareled guns on his neck/shoulders.

 - And on one occasion, a gigantic fucking missile on his arm.